Promo code SPRING2022 will be automatically applied at checkout!

 If your A1C levels are above 5.7%, then they’re above what’s considered normal.
 However, if they’re below 6.4%, this would still be regarded as a prediabetic range and not diabetes.

 Historically, this blood test has only been performed in the context of diabetes screening and workup.
 Today, you can always order an at-home test if you’re concerned and want an immediate result from a private laboratory.
-Alternatively, you can use an at-home test if you’ve been diagnosed with pre-diabetes and want to keep a close eye on your blood glucose trends.
+Alternatively, you can use an at-home test if you’ve been diagnosed with pre-diabetes and want to keep a close eye on your glucose trends.

 If you have symptoms that suggest you may be at risk of pre-diabetes, you can also use such a test to screen yourself, preferably in consultation with your primary care provider.
-People with other auto-immune diseases may be at increased risk of type 1 diabetes mellitus, for example, and often undergo an A1C test at least once annually.
+People with other autoimmune diseases may be at increased risk of type 1 diabetes mellitus, for example, and often undergo an A1C test at least once annually.

 If you want to see a more detailed picture of your daily glucose trends, you can also use our guide comparing glucose monitors to find the best one that will work well for you.

-If your blood glucose levels are fluctuating dramatically, in the sense that they have many spikes and lows over a 24-hour period, an average glucose level (what A1c measures) wouldn’t be able to pick up the high’s and low’s.
-One individual could have the same A1C value as another, but one person could be having glucose spikes to 140 while another is having spikes to 200.
+If your glucose levels are fluctuating dramatically, in the sense that they have many spikes and lows over a 24-hour period, an average glucose level (what A1c measures) wouldn’t be able to pick up the highs and lows.

 Also, because the test relies on the percentage of hemoglobin that has been glycated, the presumption is that hemoglobin is held constant, and the glucose in the blood is what will push the value higher or lower.
-But in some cases, such as people with chronic anemia, these results can be misleading as they have less hemoglobin than the average person.
+But in some cases, such as people with chronic anemia, these results can be misleading, as they have less hemoglobin than the average person.

 Even with the same amount of glucose in the blood, their A1C values would be elevated and could appear to indicate pre-diabetes when they are otherwise metabolically healthy.
 Similarly, someone with an intravascular hemolytic condition would have red blood cells broken down within the blood, causing further inaccuracy.
 Other examples that could cause your A1C level to be falsely high or low include recent blood loss, smoking, or Vitamin B12 deficiency.